-The Choices Vendor Information Portal (VIP) is an Internet based web application that allows vendors to submit invoices electronically.
-Using the Vendor Information Portal will help expedite payment of services performed as well as help facilitate accurate submission of billable services.
+Before October 31, 2021, Choices used the Vendor Information Portal (VIP).
+VIP was an Internet-based web application that allows vendors to submit invoices electronically.
+Using the Vendor Information Portal expedited payment of services performed as well as helped facilitate accurate submission of billable services.

-For instructions on how to use the Vendor Information Portal, read the VIP User Guide here or contact the Claims Department at Claims@ChoicesCCS.org.
+The VIP User Guide is here.
+If you have questions about VIP, contact the Claims Department at Claims@ChoicesCCS.org.